francisco-kpodotay/rc-tech-assessment/diligent-academy-assessments/frontend/react-challenge/README.md

 3. When clicking on a hero, switch it from available to unavailable and vice versa.
 The change should be reflected in the UI.

 4. Show a "Loading" message while we are fetching the heroes.
-If the fetch fails, show an error message like "Failed to fetch heroes.
+If the fetch fails, show an error message like "Failed to fetch heroes."

 5. Style the components to look similar to this image: